cspence001/earthquake_tectonics/README.md

 <p>EarthQuake Data for the last 30 Days Internationally</p>
 <br>
 <p>
-This Map displays Earthquake Data in United States for the dates between March 16th 2021 and April 16, 2021.
-The data markers for each of the 6,000 earthquakes during that time reflect the magnitude of the earthquake by it's size, and depth of the earthquake by color.
-Upon clicking each marker, is a pop-up diplay that includes exact location, date and time of earthquake, magnitude and depth.
+This Map displays Earthquake Data in United States for the last 30 days.
+The data markers for each of the earthquakes during the time period reflect the magnitude of the earthquake by it's size, and depth of the earthquake by color.
+Upon clicking each marker, is a pop-up diplay that includes exact location, date and time, magnitude, and depth of the earthquake.
  </p>

 <img src="https://github.com/cspence001/earthquake_tectonics/blob/main/img/Screen%20Shot%202021-04-20%20at%202.17.34%20PM.png" width="50%" height="50%">